Apply to be an Eagle Scout Ornithologist

 How to Apply

 Eagle Scouts who are qualified and would like to be considered for this wonderful opportunity must complete an online application found here, which includes a 250-word essay.
-Finalists will be announced and required to submit a 3 minute YouTube video expressing reasons to support their selection.Applications must be submitted, no later than Midnight Central Standard Time, January 22.
-The persons selected to be the Eagle Scout Biologist will be notified by March 15.
+Finalists will be announced by the end of January and required to submit a 3 minute YouTube video expressing reasons to support their selection.Applications must be submitted, no later than Midnight Central Standard Time, October 31.
+The persons selected to be the Eagle Scout Ornithologist will be notified by February 28.

 The Eagle will be responsible for $600 (not including medical evacuation coverage and flights for Eagle Scouts who live outside the United States) to defray some costs of the experience payable to the National Eagle Scout Association by May 31.

-Dates for this approximately 17-day trip will be June 3 to approximately June 20.Click here to apply.
+Dates for this approximately 17-day trip will be early June and July.Click here to apply.